 |A dominant religious organization that includes many members of society||Well integrated into the larger society; individuals may join or enter through the family||Distinct from that of the larger religious institution; also referred to as schisms||Considered outside mainstream societal norms, with smaller memberships|

 Governments are an essential social institution.
 They are responsible for setting rules and enforcing them to define how individuals integrate into society.
 Legal institutions help us by regulating society and preventing crime as they enforce law and policy.

-While the government can affect people and their interactions with each other, people can also influence the government through democracy.
+While the government can affect Affect The feeling-tone accompaniment of an idea or mental representation.
+It is the most direct psychic derivative of instinct and the psychic representative of the various bodily changes by means of which instincts manifest themselves.
+Psychiatric Assessment people and their interactions with each other, people can also influence the government through democracy.
 In a democratic setting, people can influence their government’s decisions, goals, and expectations.

 In contrast, an authoritarian society has a single leader or small group of leaders who do not allow public participation in government.
 The term is often synonymous with dictatorship.